amirip/AugLi-MediaEval/README.md

 # AugLi-MediaEval
 Code for Team AugLi's submission for the 2019 MediaEval Theme Recognition challenge.

+> S. Amiriparian, M. Gerczuk, E. Coutinho, A. Baird, S. Ottl, M. Milling, and B. Schuller.
+Emotion and Themes Recognition in Music Utilising Convolutional and Recurrent Neural Networks.
+In MediaEval 2019.

 ## Dependencies
 - python >= 3.6
 - tensorflow